Stianmu/WMDE/Additional notes to the paper.md

 # WMDE
 ## Details about the dataset

 We have applied WMDE in real-world cellular networks in China Mobile.
-Based on the handover parameter adjusting effect, we can support the operation staff in decisionmaking for RAN parameter adjustment.
+Based on WMDE, integrating the Transformer-Informed Adjustment Decision Net (TADNet) and the Causal Adjustment Effect Evaluation Net (CAENet), we can support the operation staff in decision-making for RAN parameter adjustment.

 Our dataset, collected by China Mobile in the Shanxi region, consists of genuine historical RAN parameter adjustments and network performance metrics.
 This dataset encompasses a period of two weeks, with data sampled at 15-minute intervals.
 It includes 42 types of features in the state attributes S, such as coverage scenarios’.
 The configuration parameters C in the dataset contain variables like ‘reference signal power’.
 The goal metrics G include critical performance indicators such as ‘uplink traffic’ and ‘downlink traffic’.
+Details are as follows.

 | Indicator name | Indicator Chinese name | Indicator type |
 |----------------|------------------------|----------------|